Saturday, December 17, 2016

 Italian, 1652

-Rome, Church of San Isidoro, Chapel of St. Joseph_
+Rome, Church of San Isidoro, Chapel of Saint Joseph

-Francisco de Herrera el Mozo, Dream of St. Joseph
+Francisco de Herrera el Mozo, The Dream of Saint Joseph

 Spanish, c.1662